Diploma in Game Development

-Whether you’re an artist, designer or programmer you’ll be provided with a solid grounding in the 3 key areas of game development, to enable progression into any career within the computer games industry.
+Whether you’re an artist, designer or programmer you’ll be provided with a solid grounding in the three key areas of game development, to enable progression into any career within the computer games industry.

 - Game Design 3

-Projects will be conducted in development teams comprised of both second and third year students, with third-year students taking more senior roles in the team.
-With complete freedom over tools, technology, platform and concept, your final project will represent the combined skill and knowledge of your Diploma studies, and will result in the creation of a releasable title and a superb portfolio piece.
+With complete freedom over tools, technology, platform and concept, your final project will represent the combined skill and knowledge of your Diploma studies, and will result in the creation of a releasable title and superb portfolio piece.